 Since 1968, Cayman Airways has been serving the Cayman Islands as our national flag carrier.
 We are proud to say that Cayman Airways is the best way to fly to, from, and within the Cayman Islands!

-As the national flag carrier for the Cayman Islands, Cayman Airways operates non-stop Boeing 737 jet service between Grand Cayman and the following major US cities: Miami and Tampa, Florida; New York, New York; Denver, Colorado; and Chicago, Illinois.
+As the national flag carrier for the Cayman Islands, Cayman Airways operates non-stop Boeing 737 jet service between Grand Cayman and the following major US cities: Miami and Tampa, Florida; New York, New York; and Denver, Colorado.

-Nonstop jet service is also provided between Grand Cayman and regional destinations, including: Kingston and Montego Bay, Jamaica; Havana, Cuba; and La Ceiba and Roatan, Honduras.
+Nonstop jet service is also provided between Grand Cayman and regional destinations, including: Kingston and Montego Bay, Jamaica; Havana, Cuba; and La Ceiba, Honduras.

 The airline’s Cayman Airways Express service also operates two Saab 340 B+ aircraft between Grand Cayman and Cayman Brac, and two Twin Otter aircraft between Grand Cayman and both Sister Islands, Little Cayman and Cayman Brac.